AlexaCai/chat-app/README.md

 **1- Database**: To ensure the messages sent by users are stored somewhere and accessible in real-time whenever needed, a ***Firestore Database*** needs to be set up by going to *Build* > *Firestore database* (from the *Firebase* website).

-This database is then linked/connected to Chat app by inserting (in App.js file) the credentials provided on the *Firebase* website > *Project overview* > *Project settings* > *General settings* > *Web application* > *SDK installation and configuration*.
+This database is then linked/connected to Chat app by inserting (in App.js file, inside the App component) the credentials provided on the *Firebase* website > *Project overview* > *Project settings* > *General settings* > *Web application* > *SDK installation and configuration*.
 Here's an example of the code available on *Firebase* and inserted into App.js file to make the connection:

 // Web app's *Firebase* configuration